enlear/internship-assignment/README.md

 This repository is an assessment that aims to build a TO-DO list that a candidate is required to complete to proceed to the second stage of internship interview at Enlear.

+Important: Please work on a Fork, and not on the main repository.
+Once you are done, open a Pull Request with your updated work.

 ## Repository Walkthrough

 This repository contains the following: